Save time & costly mistakes. Our experts will recommend the best software for your needs. Call for a free consultation: (888) 234-5103

 Today, increased competition among vendors has applied downward pricing pressure on the market.
 Furthermore, technology developments such as Software as a Service (SaaS) have led to alternative, budget-friendly pricing models.
 There are even free EMR software systems that are supported by alternative revenue streams like advertising.
 And finally, government stimulus programs such as the American Recovery and Reinvestment Act (ARRA) make EMR investments even more feasible for small and large practices.

 In 2009, President Obama signed ARRA into law.
 A major component of this bill is the Health Information Technology for Economic and Clinical Health (HITECH) Act, which includes $19 billion to incentivize medical offices to adopt electronic healthcare records.
-Providers that make “meaningful use” of “certified” electronic health record systems are eligible to receive $44,000 in reimbursements in the form of increased Medicare and Medicaid premiums.
+Providers that make “meaningful use” of “certified” electronic health record systems are eligible to receive up to $44,000 or $63,750 in reimbursements in the form of increased Medicare or Medicaid premiums.
 Physicians have a mandate to become meaningful users by 2015.
 Those that fail to qualify will face decreased Medicare and Medicaid payments.

 The Office of the National Coordinator (ONC) for Health Information Technology, part of the Department of Health and Human Services (HHS), is responsible for heading up this initiative.
 They have selected organizations to certify electronic health records from medical vendors.
 These organizations have been titled “ONC-Authorized Testing and Certification Bodies,” or ONC-ATCBs.
 To see a list of certified products, visit our ONC-ATCB EHR buyer’s guide.
 We also have a list of CCHIT-certified EMRs.
 (Until January 2014, CCHIT was perhaps the foremost ONC-ATCB.
 They are no longer certifying new products, but previous certifications are still valid.)